How Long Should a Resume Be A Recruiters Guide to Perfect Lengths

 For a long period, there has been a controversy about how long should a resume be.
-To be honest, Ideal resume length for job applications depends on many factors such as your level of professionality and your field of work.
+To be honest, the Ideal resume length for job applications depends on many factors, such as your level of professionalism and your field of work.

-The ideal length, in fact, will depend on your effectiveness in presenting your most important experiences.
-What one aims for, is to make it concise, organized, and simple enough for recruiters to scan through and understand your strengths at a glance.
+The ideal length will depend on your effectiveness in presenting your most important experiences.
+What one aims for is to make it concise, organized, and simple enough for recruiters to scan through and understand your strengths at a glance.

-You never seem like a professional in your field with a 1 page resume and on the other hand, no junior level work applicant has a 3-4 pages resume.
+You never seem like a professional in your field with a 1-page resume, and on the other hand, no junior-level work applicant has a 3-4 page resume.

 What is a 30-Second Rule for a Resume?